University of Paris Faculty of Law: 1679–1793: Faculty of civil and canon law

 After the Edict of Saint-Germain of April 1679 by Louis XIV reestablished the teaching of Roman law in Paris, the faculty was known as the "faculty of civil and canon law".

+Louis XIV also introduced French Customary Law into the programs.

-It was closed alongside other faculties on September 15, 1793, during the French Revolution.
+The faculty was closed alongside other faculties on September 15, 1793, by the French Revolution.

-Louis XIV reformed the programs of the faculty of Law of Paris, also introducing French Customary Law.

 1802–1970: Faculty of Law of Paris

 In 1802, the faculty of law was re-opened, and was called "the School of Law of Paris" (l'École de droit de Paris).
 In 1896, the law faculty and the henceforth four other Parisian faculties were grouped together to recreate the University of Paris.
 In the late 1950s, it became a "faculty of law and economics".

 The Code Civil was taught after its creation in 1804.
 The programs were reformed at the end of the 19th century.

 Originally, the faculty of law was not organized around research centers and professors were pursuing their research as part of faculty of law in general.
 Hence, only newly emerging fields of research would have newly created institutes, whereas traditional subjects such as Roman Law and Legal History, Private Law in general and Public law in general, would not necessarily have ones.

-"Doctorate courses" existed in legal studies at that time until they were replaced in 1925 by the "Diplôme d’études supérieures".
+"Doctorate courses" existed in legal studies at that time until they were replaced in 1925 by the "Diplôme d'études supérieures".
 The Decree of the 2 May 1925 created in each faculty of Law 4 DES: DES in Roman Law and Legal history, DES in Private Law, DES in public Law and DES in Politics and Economics.
 It required students to obtain two of them undergraduate studies to be able to begin a doctorate (PhD).
 In 1964, the undergraduate studies took 4 years (4-year licence, and eventually 3-year licence and a one-year maîtrise) and only one DES was necessary to begin a doctorate.
 2 additional DES are created in each faculty: DES in Criminal Law and Politics and Economics are separated in two DES.